John Rawls

 Rawls thinks that everyone will want certain primary goods, including rights and liberties, powers and opportunities, income and wealth, and self-respect.
 Without these primary goods, no one can accomplish his goals.
 Hence, individuals in the original position will agree that everyone should get at least a minimum amount of these primary goods.

-The most controversial part of the theory is the difference principle.
+Rawls thinks that people will agree to two principles of justice.
+The first calls for the greatest liberty for each person, consistent with equal liberty for all.
 Rawls contends that people in the original position would start by wanting to distribute wealth and income equally, but this is soon modified.
 People realize that we respond to incentives.

 Rawls proposes that all inequalities must be to the advantage of the least well off group.
 His theory does not rule out the competitive pursuit of excellence.
 But he believes individuals cannot justifiably complain if they do not benefit fully from the fruits of their superior achievement.
 He argues that people do not deserve to reap the rewards of their talents.